jessemillar/devlog/_posts/2018-11-14-the-beginnings.md

 ![Penguin Punchers Logo]({{site.baseurl}}/images/penguin-punchers-logo.png)

-Originally, The Staff of Lewis was being written in PICO-8.
+Originally, The Staff of Lewis was being written in [PICO-8](https://www.lexaloffle.com/pico-8.php).
 The vision for the project outgrew the limitations of the PICO-8 fantasy console.
-With this latest creative push, I've moved to the LÖVE game engine.
+With this latest creative push, I've moved to the [LÖVE](https://love2d.org/) game engine.
 LÖVE has been great so far.
-I love having access to community libraries like Hump and Bump [check spelling].
+I love having access to community libraries like [hump](https://hump.readthedocs.io/en/latest/index.html) and [Bump](https://github.com/oniietzschan/bump-3dpd).
 PICO-8 exists to be minimal which largely results in hand-written "libraries" specific to each game.
 The few projects I've made in PICO-8 were super fun to build but took a long while because I had to build from scratch.
 LÖVE has helped me move quicker.
 I've managed to port most of the previous functionality from the PICO-8 version of The Staff of Lewis to LÖVE in less than a month with cleaner code to boot.

-My plan is to have this game finished by March [pick specific date] with weekly (potentially bi-weekly) devlog update posts.
+My plan is to have this game finished by April 1st, 2019 (no, this isn't an April Fool's joke) with weekly devlog update posts between now and then.

 I want to publish a larger-than-PICO-8 game but also fight feature creep so the three month deadline is attainable.